 - Deal with incidents relating to the use of AI effectively by asking us to provide you with an incident response policy.

 If you have a question or require another deliverable that we have not mentioned, please complete the form on the right of this page and we will contact you.

 The concerns surrounding AI law

-This is a global issue and we must address the development of AI law on a global level.
+This is a global issue and we must address the development of AI law on a global level – we need a new universal law.
 During its development, it may require amendments to other laws and could result in changes to common law principles.
 Legal professionals must include the developers of AI in the drafting process to address the technical issues.
 Based on the warnings from thought leaders like Elon Musk and Bill Gates, we cannot ignore their concerns.
 Considering the representation of AI in Hollywood movies it’s questionable whether AI will cause the end of the world.